 If, at the time of drafting, it is not clear that this clause will be required, the option is to be included in the draft Contract.
 Otherwise, the option should be deleted.

-Note to tenderers: If the tenderer proposes to perform work at an overseas location and that work involves information and/or assets that is subject to a security classification, and that aspect proposal is agreed in any resultant Contract, the following clauses will be included.
+Note to tenderers: If the tenderer proposes to perform work at an overseas location and that work involves information and/or assets that is subject to a security classification, and that aspect proposal is agreed in any resultant contract, the following clauses will be included.